POWERS HALL ACADEMY

 Codes of Conduct

 At the beginning of each new school year the class teacher and children will formulate a class code of conduct to operate alongside the school rules.
 This will be the basis for all classroom behaviour improvement.
-The children and staff from each class then get together to formula.
+The children and staff from each class in the year group, then get together to formulate their Code of Conduct for the year.
 See Establishment procedures for details.
-These rules will be revisited and revised at regular intervals throughout the school year.
-All classes operate ‘Time Out’.
+These rules will be revisited at regular intervals throughout the school year.

 Each week the children decide to work towards a target that is based on social skills.
 This can be related to behaviour issues, friendship issues or working together in class.